Soft Tissue Sarcoma Library

 - Uterine Sarcoma Treatment

-Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop soft tissue sarcoma, and it will develop in people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
 Risk factors for soft tissue sarcoma include the following inherited disorders:

-- Nevoid basal cell carcinoma syndrome (Gorlin syndrome).
+- Nevoid basal cell carcinoma syndrome (Gorlin syndrome; PTCH1 mutation).